ieee-uh-makers/build-a-bot/Projects/Fitness Wearable.md

 ## Scoring

 ### Progress
+The more you complete, the more points you will based on the difficulty level of the project.
 - Setup Arduino / Energia Project
 - Wiring
 - Read IMU, determine if a step was taken